 How to tell if a watermelon is ripe?

-- An orange field spot - This is the side that was facing towards the ground before the watermelon got picked.
-A deep yellow or orange spot indicates that it's been on the vine for longer and would therefore be sweeter than a watermelon with a pale, white field spot.
+- An orange 'field spot' on one side indicates ripeness - this is the side that faced the ground before picking.
+A deep yellow or orange spot means it's been on the vine longer and is therefore sweeter than a watermelon with a pale, white field spot.

-- A dark, dull watermelon is usually a sign that it's ripe, whereas a shiny watermelon is not ripe.
+- A dark, dull rind usually indicates ripeness, whereas a shiny watermelon is unripe.

 How to tell if a honeydew melon is ripe?

-- The colour of the skin should be a creamy yellow rather than with a greenish undertone.
+- The skin colour should be creamy yellow rather than with a greenish undertone.

-- If you press on the opposite side of the melon from where it was attached to the vine, it should feel slightly soft, or a little springy.
+- Pressing on the opposite end from where it was attached to the vine, it should feel slightly soft or a little springy when ripe.

 - If it's warm where you are, you might be able to smell the melon which is usually a sign that it's ripe.

-You can swap any of the fruit for your favourite fruits, or any fruit that might fit the designs you have in mind.
-Think slices of banana for eyes and blueberries as pupils, a green-toothed kiwi fruit smile etc. Usually firmer, unsegmented fruits work best.
+You can swap any fruits for your favourites, or types that fit your design ideas.
+Think banana slices for eyes with blueberry pupils, a green-toothed kiwi smile etc. Firm, unsegmented fruits work best.

 How to make these lollies

-- On a cutting board and using a sharp knife, slice the watermelon and melon horizontally into rings of about 1.5cm - 2cm (0.6" - 0.7") thickness.
+- On a cutting board, use a sharp knife to slice the watermelon and melon horizontally into 1.5cm - 2cm (0.6" - 0.7") thick rings.
+Or, check the thickness if your cookie cutters, you don't want to go thicker than that.

 - Using the larger cookie cutters, cut out shapes from the watermelon rings.

-- Using the smaller cookie cutters, cut out shapes from the melon rings.
-The smaller cookie cutters can be the same smaller version of the watermelon shapes you used, or any other shape.
+- Using smaller cookie cutters, cut shapes from the melon rings.
+Choose smaller versions of the watermelon shapes or any other desired shapes.

-- Use a kebab skewer and gently press it up into your fruity design so it pierces through the bottom edge of watermelon, through the small melon shape in the middle and again through the upper edge of the watermelon shape.
-Stop just before the stick starts poking out at the top.
+- Gently push a kebab skewer up through the bottom of the watermelon shape, then through the melon shape in the centre space and then through the top of the watermelon so the skewer pierces all three layers.
+Stop just before the skewer pokes out the top.

-- Skewer grapes onto the stick in alternating colours and push them right up to the watermelon shape.
+- Skewer grapes onto the stick, alternating colours, pushing them up to the watermelon.

-NOT TO BE CONSUMED BY SMALL CHILDREN UNLESS SUPERVISED.
-THE TOOTHPICKS ARE A CHOKING HAZZARD!
+NOT FOR SMALL CHILDREN UNLESS SUPERVISED - TOOTHPICKS POSE A CHOKING HAZARD!

 Top tips

-- The size of the 'inside' cookie cutter needs to be small enough so you have a decent sized rim left on the 'shell' when you cut the hole out, otherwise the whole shape might collapse.
+The size of the 'inside' (small shape) cookie cutter needs to be small enough so you have a decent-sized rim left on the larger 'framing' shape when you cut the hole out, otherwise the whole shape might collapse.

-- When skewering, it's important to skewer straight through the middle piece and into the top part of the watermelon.
+When skewering, it's important to skewer straight through the middle piece and into the top part of the watermelon.
 This will hold everything together.
-So in a nutshell, the skewer goes though watermelon > melon > watermelon.
+So in a nutshell, the skewer goes through watermelon > melon > watermelon.

 Other fruits you can consider using